YellowApple/bales/README.md

   * `:long_form`: a long flag, like `'--verbose'`.
 This will be created from the option's name if you don't override it here.
   * `:description`: a quick description of the option, like `"Whether or not to be verbose"`.
 * `action`: defines what the command should do when it's called.
 This is provided in the form of a block.
 Said block should accept two arguments (an array of arguments and a hash of options), though you don't *have* to name them with pipes and stuff if you know that your command won't take any arguments or options.
+* `description`: sets a long description of what your command does.
+Should be a string.
+* `summary`: sets a short description of what your command does.
+Should be a string.
+Should also be shorter than `:description`, though this isn't strictly necessary.

+## What can this thing already do?

+* Create a working command-line app
+* Automatically produce subcommands (recursively, in fact) based on the namespaces of the corresponding `Bales::Command` subclasses
+* Provide a DSL for defining command option flags (instead of the traditional answer of trying to figure out OptionParser)

+## What might this thing someday do in the future?

+* Provide a DSL for creating the application and commands instead of defining classes directly
+* Provide some helpers to wrap things like HighLine, curses, etc.
+* Provide some additional flexibility in how options are specified without requiring users to completely reimplement a command's option parsing functions

 ## What kind of a silly names is "Bales", anyway?